 Part 3 – Selection

 You will be notified if you have been selected to join the Teach Plus Texas Policy Fellowship.
-If accepted, you will commit to attending two retreats, monthly online Fellows meetings, and monthly meetings with your working group throughout the fellowship.
-The Texas Policy Fellowship kickoff is scheduled for May 18-May 20, 2019 and is mandatory.
+If accepted, you will commit to attending the kickoff June 23-23, 2020 in Austin, TX.